discretlib/doc/content/learn/datamodel/query.md

 The **order_by** clause can be used in sub-entities.

-# Limit number of results
+# Limiting the number of results

 If a query is expected to return a large number of results, you can limit the number of fied by using the  **first** keyword.